dantleech/blog/content/posts/2026/05-06-day-11/index.md

 to avoid the rain which promptly started again after checking in.

 There is plently of availability at the Hostel.
-The weather looks good on Friday, so I _may_ take tomorrow as a rest day.
+The weather looks good on Friday, so I _may_ take tomorrow as a rest day - my bum is increasingly tender and seems to need it.
 The plan would then be to go to Innsbruck, then somewhere, then possibly Trento for a couple of days in a hostel there, then, maybe, to Verona.